Convair B-36 Peacemaker

 Entering service in 1948, the B-36 was the primary nuclear weapons delivery vehicle of Strategic Air Command (SAC) until it was replaced by the jet-powered Boeing B-52 Stratofortress beginning in 1955.
-All but four aircraft have been scrapped.
+All but four B-36s have been scrapped.

 Development

-The genesis of the B-36 can be traced to early 1941, prior to the entry of the United States into World War II.
-At the time, the threat existed that Britain might fall to the German "Blitz", making a strategic bombing effort by the United States Army Air Corps (USAAC) against Germany impossible with the aircraft of the time.
+The design of the B-36 can be traced to early 1941, before the entry of the United States into World War II.
+At the time, Britain was at risk of falling to the Nazi "Blitz" attacks, making strategic bombing attacks by the United States Army Air Corps (USAAC) against Germany impossible with the aircraft available.

-The United States would need a new class of bomber that would reach Europe and return to bases in North America, necessitating a combat range of at least 5700 mi, the length of a Gander, Newfoundland–Berlin round trip.
-The USAAC therefore sought a bomber of truly intercontinental range, similar to the German Reichsluftfahrtministerium's (RLM) ultralong-range Amerikabomber program, the subject of a 33-page proposal submitted to Reichsmarschall Hermann Göring on 12 May 1942.
+The United States would need a new bomber to reach Europe and return to bases in North America, necessitating a combat range of at least 5700 mi, the length of a Gander, Newfoundland–Berlin round trip.
+The USAAC therefore sought a bomber of truly intercontinental range.
+The German Reichsluftfahrtministerium (RLM) would request the similar ultralong-range Amerikabomber program on 12 May 1942.